ConstantRobotics-Ltd/Camera/README.md

 ## isCameraOpen method

-**isCameraOpen()** method designed to obtain camera initialization status.
+**isCameraOpen()** method returns camera initialization status.
 Open status shows if the camera controller initialized but doesn't show if camera controller has communication with camera equipment.
-For example, if camera has serial port camera controller connects to serial port (opens serial port file in OS) but camera can be not active (no power).
+For example, if camera has serial port and camera controller connected to serial port (opens serial port file in OS) but camera may be not active (no power).
 In this case open status just shows that camera controller has opened serial port.
 Method declaration:

 ```cpp
 virtual bool isCameraOpen() = 0;